-Flashback to March 2020: The end of Spring semester is approaching, and Summer is just around the corner.
+Flashback to March 2020: The end of the spring semester is approaching, and summer is just around the corner.
 Naturally, it’s time to start looking for internships, unless you already started your search in the Winter…like you’re supposed to.

 But wait.
 There’s a pandemic happening, internships are being delayed or worse—CANCELLED, classes have been transitioned into a virtual environment, and I’m trying to finish finals in the middle of all this craziness.
 Whew...

 Lo and behold, there is a light at the end of this vast and warped tunnel, and I can once again see hope in my professional future.
 The tunnel is leading me to MetroStar Systems.